Saint Patrick’s Day: Origin, Traditions, and Facts

 But do we really know why it is a holiday?

 The customs for celebrating Saint Patrick’s Day seem timeless.
-But they are not the only ways the holiday has been observed in the past and present.
+But these are not the only ways the holiday has been observed in the past and present.
 There is more to this day than we know.

 What is Saint Patrick’s Day?